8 Photography Composition Tips to Take Better PhotosFebruary 12, 2019

 Simply put, following the rule of thirds means breaking a picture into thirds—both vertically and horizontally.
 This results in nine even squares that serve as guidelines for your image.
 Keep this grid in mind when setting up your shot and envision four lines dividing your photo.
 Try to put key points of interest at the intersections of the four lines.

 With this technique, you can create balanced images that will engage your viewers in a natural way.
 When photographing a person, you can place their body along the vertical line to create an interesting composition.
 For landscape photography, you can position the horizon along one of the vertical lines.
-You can keep this photography composition approach in mind if you pursue travel photography and take landscape photos often.
+You can keep this photography composition approach in mind if you pursue travel photography jobs and take landscape photos often.

 With this rule, you start to learn how to intentionally determine where to position subjects in your photos.
 You can also apply this photographic composition concept while editing photos during post-processing.
+Be sure to shoot and edit in RAW image format to maximize your creative options during the editing process.

-2. Learn About the Golden Ratio
+2. Learn About the Golden Ratio in Photography Composition

 Once you’ve gotten comfortable with the rule of thirds, you can learn about another photography composition approach called the golden ratio.
 Used in art composition for centuries, the golden ratio appears in famous works, such as the Mona Lisa and the Birth of Venus.
 The golden ratio also appears in nature—in everything from seashells to pine cones.